On the Gross-Keating invariant of a quadratic form over a non-archimedean local field: extended GK data

 Then put $\EGK(B)=(n_1,\ldots,n_r;m_1,\ldots,m_r;\zeta_1,\ldots,\zeta_r)$.
 For $B \in \calhnd_n(\frko )$, we define $\EGK(B)=\EGK(B')$, where $B'$ is an optimal form equivalent to $B$. \end{definition} By Theorem \ref{thm:0.4}, this definition does not depend on the choice of $B'$.
 Thus $\EGK(B)$ depends only on the isomorphism class of $B$.

 We will show that $\EGK(B)$ is in fact an EGK datum.
 If $F$ is non-dyadic, this follows from Proposition \ref{prop:6.1} and Proposition \ref{prop:6.2}, since $B$ has a Jordan splitting.
 To treat the dyadic case, we need some lemmas.
+We assume that $F$ is a dyadic field in Lemma \ref{lem:6.1}--\ref{lem:6.4}.

 \begin{lemma} Let $B =(b_{ij}) \in \calh_n(\frko)$ be a reduced form such that $\GK(B)=\ua=(a_1,\ldots,a_n)$.
 Assume that $B^{(n-1)}$ is a reduced form with $\GK(B^{(n-1)})=\ua^{(n-1)}$. \begin{itemize} \item[(1)] Assume that both $n$ and $a_1+\cdots+a_n$ are even.
 Then we have $\eta_B=\eta_{B^{(n-1)}}\xi_B^{a_n}.$ \item[(2)] Assume that $n$ is odd and $a_1+\cdots + a_{n-1}$ is even.
 Then we have $\eta_B=\eta_{B^{(n-1)}}\xi_{B^{(n-1)}}^{a_n}.$ \end{itemize} \end{lemma} \begin{proof} We prove (1).
 Let $n$, $\ua$, and $B$ be as in (1).
 Then we have